 The thing is, it’s important to focus on yourself and your own financial journey.
-It doesn’t matter how well Jim or Kim are doing.
-The more time you spend worrying about the money situation of others, the less time you have to spend working on ways to improve your own financial life.
+It doesn’t matter how well Jim or Kim is doing.
+The more time you spend worrying about others’ money, the less time you have to spend working on ways to improve your own financial life.

 Let me share a personal story about this topic to help convey the point.
 I used to focus only on how much money I felt I should have been making at my 9-5.
 I had an idea of what others were making based on how the company paid people of differing job titles.
 And, I was convinced that my performance deserved me a better salary.